Cervical Cancer

 Colposcopy

-If your screening test results are abnormal, your doctor will do a more detailed exam of your cervix using a magnifying lens called a colposcope.
-This is called a colposcopy.
+If your screening test results are abnormal, your doctor will perform a colposcopy, which is a diagnostic test.
+A colposcopy is a more detailed exam of the cervix using a magnifying lens.
 Your doctor may take more tissue samples (biopsy) to identify the origin and severity of the abnormality.
 While this procedure can cause more discomfort than a Pap, most women tolerate it without anesthesia or pain medication.

 Your doctor will recommend watching and waiting or further treatment, depending on the test results.